 Senkei – Welcoming All Experience

-My practice besides regular meditation, has been working on art.
+My practice besides regular meditation has been working on art.
 Although I do make some art normally, it has become a real must-do and a place of refuge for me since the beginning of the Covid virus epidemic.
-I am writing some of our chants on paper then I partially paint over the words and including figures like Avalokitesvara, Buddha, and animals.
-I love this practice and feel it connects my are to my zen practice.
-I really think about the words when I write them and I feel their meaning when I paint the images.
-It feels like a devotional practice for me and is something I will be doing for a while to come.
+I am writing some of our chants on paper, then I partially paint over the words and include figures like Avalokitesvara, Buddha, and animals.
+I love this practice and feel it connects me to my zen practice.
+I really think about the words when I write them, and I feel their meaning when I paint the images.
+It feels like a devotional practice for me and is something I will be doing for a while.

 Rishin – Zazen Together